 The Delphi round 2 survey was launched on 14 July 2020.
 Round 2 will re-evaluate the remaining 55 themes alongside 8 themes indicated as unclear in the first round and 10 new themes generated by panellists in round 1.

-Stage 4: The final stage in the process seeks to ratify the curriculum through a WHO-TDR-led workshop.
+The final stage in the process seeks to ratify and validate the proposed Essential Research Skills Training Curriculum through a WHO-TDR-led workshop.